The Warm Home Discount.

 So in England and Wales there are now two Core Groups.
 There is “Core Group 1” those in receipt of the guaranteed element of pension credit and “Core Group 2” those on certain means tested benefits and the highest heating costs.

-If you live in Scotland and think that you're part of the Broader Group then you'll need to apply for it.
+If you live in Scotland and think that you're part of the Broader Group then you'll need to apply.

 What do I need to do if I'm in Core group 1 or 2?

-You will get a letter from the Department for Work and Pensions (DWP) who arrange for your payment to be made by your energy suppler.
-Whoever supplies you on 21 August 2022 will be responsible for giving you your payment.
+You will get a letter from the government who arrange for your payment to be made by your energy suppler.
+Whoever supplies you on 13 August 2023 will be responsible for giving you your payment.

 To receive the Warm Home Discount you'll need to be the named account holder or the partner of the account holder.

-You may be part of the Core Group 1 if on the qualifying date you were receiving Guarantee Credit element of Pension Credit (even if they get Savings Credit as well) in England and Wales (And Scotland)
+You may be part of the Core Group 1 if on the qualifying date you were receiving the Guarantee Credit element of Pension Credit in England and Wales (and Scotland).

 You may be part of the Core Group 2 (In England and Wales) if on the qualifying date you were in receipt of means tested benefits with the highest heating costs.

-If you are eligible the Department for Work and Pensions will contact you directly over the winter of 2022/23.
+If you are eligible the government will contact you directly over the winter of 2023/24.

-If you haven’t been contacted by the end of December 2022, but think you do you qualify, you can find out more details about what to do on the WHD page on the government website.
+If you haven’t been contacted by the beginning of January 2024, but think you do you qualify, you can find out more details about what to do on the WHD page on the government website.

-There are also a number of other requirements, for example having parental responsibility for a child, receiving a disability benefit or you are of pensionable age.
+There are also a number of other eligibility criteria, for example having parental responsibility for a child, receiving a disability benefit or you are of pensionable age.

 How and when will I get the payment?

-If you've got a prepayment meter then we'll send you a top-up voucher to redeem.
+If you've got a traditional (Not Smart) prepayment meter then we'll send you a top-up voucher to redeem.

 Will I still get the Warm Home Discount if I switch supplier?